 We have one active equity compensation plan, our Equity Incentive Plan.
-The Equity Incentive Plan provides for the grant of stock options (incentive and non-qualified), stock awards (including RSUs), stock appreciation rights and cash awards.
+The Equity Incentive Plan provides for the grant of stock options (incentive and non-qualified), stock awards (including restricted stock units and performance restricted stock units), stock appreciation rights and cash awards.
 We have reserved an aggregate 19,811,726 shares of common stock for issuance under our Equity Incentive Plan, plus an annual increase on the first day of each calendar year during the 10-year term of the Equity Incentive Plan, equal to the lesser of (i) five percent (5%) of the shares of our Class A common stock, Class B common stock, Class C common stock and Class D common stock outstanding (on an as-converted basis) on the final day of the immediately preceding calendar year and (ii) such lesser number of shares as determined by our Board, subject to adjustment for stock dividends, reorganizations, or other changes in our capital structure.
 Shares underlying any portion of an award that is cancelled, terminates, expires, or lapses for any reason are generally returned to the available pool under the Equity Incentive Plan.
 Shares attributable to (a) shares of common stock upon the exercise of incentive stock options that are subsequently forfeited or repurchased, or (b) awards transferred under any award transfer program, shall not again be available for grant under the Equity Incentive Plan.

-The following table sets forth the number of shares of common stock subject to outstanding options, RSUs, warrants and other convertible securities into share rights, the weighted-average exercise price of outstanding options, and the number of shares remaining available for future award grants as of December 31, 2022.
+The following table sets forth the number of shares of common stock subject to outstanding options, restricted stock units, performance restricted stock units, warrants and other convertible securities into share rights, the weighted-average exercise price of outstanding options, and the number of shares remaining available for future award grants as of December 31, 2023.

-Plan Category stock units, ontions, warrants and rights B) Weighted- average exercise price of outstanding options, warrants and rights (C) Number of securities remaining for future issuance under equity compensation plans (excluding securities reflected in Column (A)) Equity compensation plan approved by stock holders 422,349 \$ - 19,389,377 Equity compensation plans not approved by stockholders \$ -
+Plan Category (A) Number of securities to be issued upon exercise of outstanding restricted stock units, options, warrants and rights (1) B) Weighted- average exercise price of outstanding options, warrants and rights (C) Number of securities remaining for future issuance under equity compensation plans (excluding securities reflected in Column (A)) Equity compensation plan approved by stock holders 1,365,506 \$ 6.97 18,446,220 Equity compensation plans not approved by stockholders - \$ -

-(1) Includes 422,349 shares subject to outstanding RSUs under the Equity Incentive Plan.
-The weighted average exercise price in column (B) does not take these RSUs into account.
+(1) Includes 949,936 shares subject to outstanding restricted stock units and performance stock units under the Equity Incentive Plan.
+The weighted average exercise price in column (B) does not take these restricted stock units and performance restricted stock units into account.